 Facilitators - Looking to log in to view your training materials?
 Click here!

 Looking to register for the CPE Train the Trainer Course?
 Click here!

 Need to buy more CPE Workbooks?
 Click here!

 Have more questions about bringing CPE to your campus?
 E-mail us!

 The BACCHUS Initiatives offer a number of other trainings, inclduing a modified version of the CPE Training Course.
 These shorter, topic specific trainings are ideal for campuses who have just a few hours to train students and staff -- whether this is for Resident Assistants (RAs), Orientation Leaders, Fraternity/Sorority Life Leaders (Such as NPHC, IFC, MGC, etc.).

 Topic areas include a "CPE Lite" as well as SBIRT (Screening, Brief Intervention, and Referral to Treatment), Bystander Intervention, Tobacco Cessation, Alcohol Training, Diversity and Inclusion, and other Student Leadership topics.

 Not sure which training would be the best fit for your campus?
-BACCHUS Initiatives staff will work with you to identify your needs and a training plan to meet those needs.
+The CPE team will work with you to identify your needs and a training plan to meet those needs.
 This document outlines the training fees for NASPA training and consulting.
-For more information or to schedule training on your campus, e-mail BACCHUS Initiatives staff.
+For more information or to schedule training on your campus, e-mail the CPE Team.